CrowdStrike/aws-verified-access/README.md

 1. Save the value of `VerifiedAccessTrustProviderId`

-### 5. Attach your trust providers
+### 5. Attach the trust providers

-In this step, you'll be attaching the two Trust Providers you created in the previous step to the AWS Verified Access Instance created earlier.
+Attach the two Verified Access trust providers created in the previous step to the Verified Access instance created earlier.

 #### 5.1.
-Attach your Okta trust provider
+Attach the Okta trust provider

 1. Replace the following values in the command below before running: